-This board uses the Intel 430TX chipset.
+This board uses the Intel 430VX chipset.
 According to Intel, the USB function in this chipset is not guaranteed.
-Compatibility tests cannot be conducted for USB at this time due to no availability of Operating System support for these devices.
+Compatibility tests cannot be conducted for USB at this time due to no availability of such devices and drives.
 Please log on to the Tyan web page for the latest infomation.